wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    PROTIP: Global Admin privileges are neede to enable <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">AD PIM (Privileged Identity Management)</a> for a directory.

    So it's important to assign other more specific roles.

+   ### Built-in User Roles for RBAC

-PowerShell command
+   PowerShell command:<br />
-   <tt>Get-AzureRMRoleDefinition</tt> lists:
+   <tt>Get-AzureRMRoleDefinition</tt> lists 75:

    * Application Administrators can create and manage all aspects of enterprise applications, application registrations, and application proxy settings.